nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 ![rp](./img/RP24.png)

-One thing to note when editing yaml files, NEVER use tabs.
+One thing to note when editing YAML files, NEVER use tabs.
 Do NOT use the tab key when editing the docker-compose.yaml file.
 Yaml does not allow for tabs in its config, only use spaces.
 If you accidentally press tab, just make sure to backspace it or just exit without saving. (`ctrl + x` and hit `n` to not save the edit)

 Using the arrow keys, you can navigate up, down, left, and right.
 Use the down arrow key to go down to the TZ setting, where it says `America/Detroit`.
 If you live in the US Eastern timezone, then you do not have to change this.
 But if not, then you'll first need to use this [list](https://nodatime.org/TimeZones) to type in your corresponding timezone.
 You do not need to find the exact city you live in as not all cities are listed.
 What matters is the time offset to UTC time.
 For example, Eastern Daylight Time is -4/-5 UTC.
 Make sure to type in whatever is under the Zone ID column from the list.